What Are the Signs of a Healthy Gut?

 How often should I take probiotics?

-In general, it is recommended to take probiotics on a daily basis.
+In general, it is recommended to take probiotics on a daily basis for up to 30 days to feel its effects.
 However, it is important to note the probiotic market is generally unregulated and not monitored by the FDA.
 Additionally, some probiotics might exacerbate your autoimmune condition or interact with your medications.
 Consult your doctor or primary care provider before starting a probiotic regimen and always choose USP verified probiotics.

 How can I check my gut health?